top of page

 How often and for how long does one treat?

 The first initial consultation with physical exam will usually be an hour and a half.
 Subsequent treatment sessions are 45 to 60 minutes, depending on the condition being treated, the method employed and the cooperation of the pet.
-Once the needles are in place, they are not removed for 20 to 30 minutes.
+Once the needles are in place, they are not removed for 10 to 20 minutes.
 Methods of stimulating acupuncture points include the needles alone, electroacupuncture (adding electrical current to the points), aquapuncture (injecting a solution into the point), moxibustion (heating the point), as well as laser acupuncture.
-Patients are often treated 3 to 4 times in the first month.
+Patients are often treated every 1-2 weeks for 4-6 treatments.
 After improvement is noted, the duration between sessions is gradually lengthened.
 Maintenance treatments are determined on a patient basis, anywhere from once a month to every two to three months.

 Is it safe?